grinnell-cs/csc151-images/_readings/local-bindings.md

   values that are only available within a procedure.
 ---

-_This reading is now available for public consumption.
-Sorry for the delay._

 ## Introduction

 When writing programs and algorithms, it is useful to *name* values